inspec/inspec/docs-chef-io/content/inspec/resources/cgroup.md

 ### Example 1

 Use `eq` to test for parameters that have a single line integer value.
-The value considered is the output obtained on `cgget -n -r [subsytem.parameters] [cgroup-name]`.
+The value considered is the output obtained on `cgget -n -r [subsystem.parameters] [cgroup-name]`.

     describe cgroup("CARROTKING") do
-      its("cupset.cpus") { should eq 0 }
+      its("cpuset.cpus") { should eq 0 }
     end

 ### Example 2

 Use `cmp` to test for parameters with less-restrictive comparisons and has a single line integer value.
-The value considered is the output obtained on `cgget -n -r [subsytem.parameters] [cgroup-name]`.
+The value considered is the output obtained on `cgget -n -r [subsystem.parameters] [cgroup-name]`.

     describe cgroup("CARROTKING") do
       its("memory.limit_in_bytes") { should cmp 9223372036854771712 }